-The Best Minimalist Lightweight Jacket for the Backcountry
+The Warmest Lightweight Jacket for the Backcountry

 The Feathered Friends Eos is a big down jacket from a small brand.
-Feathered Friends, headquartered in Seattle, has been making extremely high quality down gear for decades, and their dedication to warmth and function for the backcountry culminates in this fast and light down jacket.
+Feathered Friends, headquartered in Seattle, has been making extremely high-quality down gear for decades, and their dedication to warmth and function for the backcountry culminates in this fast and light down jacket.

 The Eos is minimal, very warm, and uses high-grade materials to create the best minimalist lightweight down jacket around, all while costing quite a bit less than the high-priced competition.
 The Eos also weighs just under 11 ounces (depending on size), uses 900+ fill goose down, and a Pertex Quantum shell to create a super light, super durable, super warm experience.
 There are two zippered hand pockets, a generous hood (with no adjustments), and that’s about it.
 You can’t order it in a jacket version, it doesn’t have very many colors, and it will last a lifetime if properly cared for.
-The Eos is a surprise to most people, and we think it’s an incredible down jacket.
+The Eos surprises most people, and we think it’s an incredible down jacket.

 Feathered Friends Eos Star Rating

-The Feathered Friends Eos is a star-studded puffy with heaps of responsibly sourced down to keep you cold in freezing temps.
+The Feathered Friends Eos is a star-studded puffy with heaps of responsibly sourced down to keep you cozy in freezing temps.
 The no-frills design focuses on comfort and warmth, so there’s only two zippered pockets, a single well-made front zipper, a full hood, and an elastic cinch at the waist.
 The jacket comes with a bright yellow stuff sack, which is easy to lose but doubles well as a pillow.

 If you know Feathered Friends, you know this jacket is quality.
 When going ultralight this should be near the top of your list.